6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 They tried to remember why it had once made sense.

 But the truth was undeniable: the room had been built to keep uncertainty out.
-And reality had finally knocked.
+And reality had finally had enough.

 Nothing replaced it immediately.